-The University clinic provides first aid treatment.
+The Health Center at the University provides first aid treatment.
 In matters needing further medical investigations, the students and/or guardians shall bear the cost of the health care services.

 Every first-year student is required to hand in the medical form to the University clinic completed by an approved medical professional.
 A passport size photograph should be attached to the form.
-Students with health issues that may need special attention such as chronic illnesses and allergies should inform the Dean of Students.